Glossary

 List of Qualifications Exempt from Assessment (LQEA)

-When you apply for a visa that has qualification requirements, you may need to get an International Qualification Assessment for your overseas qualification.
+When you apply for a visa that has qualification requirements, you may need to get an International Qualification Assessment (IQA) for your overseas qualification, to show your qualifications can be used in New Zealand.

 Not all international qualifications need to be assessed.
 Those are in the List of Qualifications Exempt from Assessment (LQEA).
 Search the list to see if you need an IQA for your qualification.